astral-fate/MT101-general-mathematics/README.md

 Equations

-SECTION 1.6 More Equations and Applications
+SECTION 1.6 More Equations and Applications(polynomial equations)

 SECTION 1.7 Linear Inequalities and Compound